 Step 2: Complete the application package

-Optional forms to help you complete your Seniors Financial Assistance Application:
+Optional forms are available to help you complete your application:

 Step 3: Return the application package

 Completed applications may be faxed to 780-422-5954 or mailed to:

 If you need help completing an application, visit an Alberta Supports Centre.